amtoaer

 Implementation Process#

-This step is my own exploration and may be a bit cumbersome.
+This step is something I figured out myself, so it may be a bit cumbersome.

-Referring to the implementation idea of reloading the entire JavaScript file in this article, we can introduce Artitalk into the website and add the data-pjax attribute.
-Then, every time the page is switched using pjax, the JavaScript file with the data-pjax attribute will be reloaded.
+Referring to the implementation idea of this article to reload the entire JavaScript file, we can introduce Artitalk into the website and add the data-pjax attribute.
+Then, reload the JavaScript file with the data-pjax attribute every time the page is switched with pjax.

-However, the problem is that we should not let Artitalk execute on every page.
-It is only necessary to execute when on the Artitalk page.
-Therefore, we need to manually modify the Artitalk source code and rebuild it.
+However, we should not let Artitalk execute on every page, it is only necessary when it is on the Artitalk page.
+Therefore, we need to manually modify the artitalk source code and rebuild it.
 The specific process is as follows:

 Clone the Artitalk repository and switch to the specified commit#